pkarpisek/origin/README.md

 ### Other components

-1. [ew-user-registry-lib](https://github.com/energywebfoundation/ew-user-registry-lib) - User registry and role management logic
+1. [ew-user-registry-lib](https://github.com/energywebfoundation/ew-user-registry-lib) - high-level library to interact with user registry.
+Can be used to i. a. create new user or set user's role in the system.
-2. [ew-asset-registry-lib](https://github.com/energywebfoundation/ew-asset-registry-lib) - Consuming assets/Producing assets registry
+2. [ew-asset-registry-lib](https://github.com/energywebfoundation/ew-asset-registry-lib) - high-level library for creating and managing electricity producing and consuming assets.
+Depends on [ew-user-registry-lib](https://github.com/energywebfoundation/ew-user-registry-lib), because only user with Asset Manager role can be owner of asset.
-3. [ew-origin-lib](https://github.com/energywebfoundation/ew-origin-lib) - Contains Certificate and TradeableEntity logic, including registry of Certificate ownership
+3. [ew-origin-lib](https://github.com/energywebfoundation/ew-origin-lib) - a heart of Origin systems, contains logic for storing and transferring Energy Attribute Certificates (as a form of unique [ERC721](http://erc721.org/) tokens).
+This library also has a more general construct called **TradeableEntity** that can be used to wrap, as name suggests, other tradeable entities, such as [Power Purchase Agreements](https://en.wikipedia.org/wiki/Power_purchase_agreement) or certificate bundles.
-4. [ew-market-lib](https://github.com/energywebfoundation/ew-market-lib/) - Market logic and contracts, including Demand storage
+4. [ew-market-lib](https://github.com/energywebfoundation/ew-market-lib/) - a library that allows to create demand (for buyers), supply (for sellers) and agreements between buyers and sellers.
-5. [ew-market-matcher](https://github.com/energywebfoundation/ew-market-matcher) - Supply and Demand matching logic
+5. [ew-market-matcher](https://github.com/energywebfoundation/ew-market-matcher) - the most important part of marketplace, guarantees automatic matching of supply and demand between sellers and buyers.
+Matching rules can be highly customized and afterwards the algorithm can be tested by running matching simulator.
-6. [ew-erc-test-contracts](https://github.com/energywebfoundation/ew-erc-test-contracts) - Test ERC token for demo purposes
+6. [ew-erc-test-contracts](https://github.com/energywebfoundation/ew-erc-test-contracts) - Test ERC20 token for demo purposes, especially for doing an on-chain test purchase of a certificate using tokens
-7. [ew-utils-general-lib](https://github.com/energywebfoundation/ew-utils-general-lib) - Contains logic for more straightforward interaction with contracts, such as watching events
+7. [ew-utils-general-lib](https://github.com/energywebfoundation/ew-utils-general-lib) - Contains logic for more straightforward interaction with contracts, such as watching events.
+It is also a base layer for other libraries to build upon.
+It provides a foundation for things like off-chain data storage that is universal for all entities.

 ## Where to start
 _Explain where our demo is and what's the purpose of running a demo.
 Identify Origin team and ways how to connect with them_